 How Daytime Stress Works

-Daytime stress measures your physiological stress responses, which include both physical and mental responses and adaptation to different internal and external factors.
+Daytime Stress measures your physiological stress responses, which include both physical and mental responses and adaptation to different internal and external factors.
 Internal factors, for example, can include a lack of sleep or illness.
 External factors can include things like work-related stress, alcohol, or social activities.

-You can click into the home card for additional insights, a daily movement chart, and information about how much time you spent in stressed vs. restored states.
-The daily movement graph is identical to the movement graph in the Activity tab and can help provide additional context about the relationship between activity and stress.
-Daytime stress analysis is not available during physical activity as physiological stress and recovery states can only be measured during no or low movement periods.
+The daily movement graph is identical to the movement graph on the Activity screen.
+Daytime Stress analysis is not available during physical activity as physiological stress and recovery states can only be measured during no or low movement periods.

-If you see gaps in your Daytime stress graph, these may be possible reasons:
+If you see gaps in your Daytime Stress graph, these may be possible reasons:

 - Your stress isn't measured during movement, including workouts.
 When periods of movement are over, you'll see their impact on your stress graph